jslater89/shooting-sports-analyst/README-Elo.md

 See the "percent vs. placement" header in the algorithm explainer section of this document for a somewhat deeper treatment.

+**Why are the ratings wrong?**
+For one, there's still substantial testing and improvement to be done (though this version is really quite good compared to its predecessors).

+For another, try using a value of about 10 stages (or 2 matches) in the 'minimum stages' box in the results view per 75 stages/15 matches in your dataset.
+The engine does an okay job of placing people quickly, but it does a much better job comparing people above a minimum threshold of data.

+Lastly, try adjusting the settings.
+The default settings are a compromise between the speed at which an established shooter new to the dataset can reach the correct rating, and the amount of noise in the ratings of shooters already present in the set.

+For ratings that converge more quickly, but vary more rapidly around the average, try K=60, percent weight=0.25.
+For ratings that reach equilibrium more slowly, try K=50, percent weight=0.50.

 ## Usage
 Download and unzip the files.
 No installation is necessary.